 - Cut and color your own hair

-- Save seeds from your store-bought vegetables and try to grow your own
+- Start saving seeds from fruit and vegetables and try to grow your own

 - Grow your own vegetables in a garden

 - Grow your own herbs indoors

 - Learn to forage for edible greens, berries and mushrooms

 - Dry your clothes on a outdoor clothesline or indoor clothes rack

 - Learn to sew on a button, fix rips and patch clothes to avoid buying new ones